codeByKochs/GameOfLife/README.md

     3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.
 ```

-In each time step of the simulation for every cell the above stated rules get checked an the state of the cells changes according.
+In each time step of the simulation for every cell the above stated rules get checked an the state of the cells is changed accordingly.

 ## Additional Information